 Here are a few ideas for capitalizing on that upward trend:

-Corporate brands are more trusted today than either the government or the media This year, the 2017 Edelman Trust Barometer saw public trust in the media drop to a level matching that of distrust in government officials.
+Leverage Your C-Suite2017 Edelman Trust Barometer saw public trust in the media drop to a level matching that of distrust in government officials.
 The good news is that the data suggests this does not hold true for brands.
 Corporate brands are more trusted today than either the government or the media, which provides them with a unique opportunity to help shore up media credibility.
 Executive brand voices also hold more consumer trust than the media, which is a complete role reversal from a few years ago.
 Positioning your C-suite as an accurate, transparent source for information is a smart way to leverage public perception and consumer trust while giving them a platform to become credible messengers.

 Gaining trust has never been harder and losing trust has never been easier – which presents a unique opportunity for brands to partner with journalists to tell compelling and accurate stories that will rebuild and restore trust in quality journalism.
 At a time when 81 percent of senior marketers believe earned media is more effective than paid media, communications executives are starting to recognize the power of earned media to share their brand’s message and increase market share in a changing consumer climate.
 However, journalists and influencers say they are losing public confidence.
 By pairing compelling messages with pitching best practices, brands can drive better and more accurate coverage, increase earned media opportunities and help rebuild public perception of the media.